FAQs

 The goal of the behavior management policy at St. Mark’s Summer is to provide every participant with a safe, nonthreatening environment which facilitates growth socially, physically, and emotionally within our programs.
 We recognize that all situations are unique and they will be treated as such.
 Behaviors which may warrant immediate suspension or removal from the program can include leaving the group (running away), endangering or purposefully hurting another participant or staff member, and the theft or destruction of property belonging to individuals or to St. Mark’s School or its partners.

-Our summer team includes a mix of St. Mark’s School faculty and coaches, young adults, and local students who are all chosen for their skills, passions, depth of experience, strength of character, and embodiment of the SMS spirit.
+Our summer team includes a mix of St. Mark’s School faculty and coaches, young adults, and local students who are all chosen for their skills, passions, depth of experience, strength of character, and embodiment of the St. Mark’s Summer spirit.

-Our full-time administrative team spends the year planning and preparing for the summer, while our seasonal team convenes in the spring to complete their training and preparations.
-All SMS staff are required to complete CORI and SORI background checks, fingerprinting, and additional licensing requirements based on their role.
-We dedicate a full week to in-person staff training before our programs begin, and all staff are certified in CPR and first aid .
-Throughout the summer, staff are in continuous partnership with the administrative team to further their own professional development and growth.
+Our full-time leadership team spends the year planning and preparing for the summer, while our seasonal team convenes in the spring to complete their training and preparations.
+All St. Mark’s Summer staff are required to complete CORI and SORI background checks, fingerprinting, and additional licensing requirements based on their role.
+We dedicate a full week to in-person staff training before our programs begin, and all staff are certified in CPR and first aid.
+Throughout the summer, staff are in continuous partnership with the leadership team to further their own professional development and growth.

-Current faculty and staff of St. Mark’s School and St. Mark’s Summer staff are eligible for additional discounts.
+Current St. Mark’s Summer staff are eligible for additional discounts.
 Please contact us for more information.

 Our program is intentionally designed for a two-week experience – building connections, experiencing routine, and practicing new skills takes time and a shortened or missed portion of a session disrupts that meaningful learning.